MahdiHassen/Chip8/README.md

 ## Building it yourself

 Currently, I'm pretty sure you can only build if you're on an Apple Silicon Mac with SDL2 installed via homebrew.
-I haven't tested it for anything other then a Apple Silicon Mac, I included the .vscode file if you want to change the build path easily.
+I haven't tested it for anything other than a Apple Silicon Mac, I included the .vscode file if you want to change the build path easily.